 Jason Joseph, MBA

-Jason Joseph is chief information officer of Spectrum Health, a $6.5 billion not-for-profit integrated health system based in West Michigan.
+Jason Joseph is chief information officer of Spectrum Health System, a $6.9 billion not-for-profit integrated health system based in West Michigan.
 In this role, Jason is responsible for strategic and operational information systems, technology, cyber security and emergency preparedness throughout Spectrum Health.

 Jason has been a member of the Spectrum Health Information Services leadership team since 2006.
 Before assuming his current position, Jason served as senior vice president of information services for the Spectrum Health Delivery System.
 Jason has advanced a variety of strategic priorities during his tenure with Spectrum Health, including implementation of an integrated clinical and revenue cycle system, creation and growth of a regional health information exchange, implementation of consumer-facing digital technologies, advancement of business intelligence and analytics capabilities, and pursuit of a culture of excellence and innovation.
 He has held roles across the system, including within Spectrum Health Hospital Group, Spectrum Health Medical Group and Priority Health.

 Prior to joining Spectrum Health, Jason was vice president, information systems and services, for IdeaSphere, a manufacturer of health and wellness products.
 Jason began his career with Ernst & Young, LLP in its management consulting practice, where he specialized in enterprise software development and integration.